benpili/Hierarchical-ML-model-for-ICU-mortality-rate-prediction/README.md

-# Hierarchical Machine Learning Model for in Hospital Moratality Rate Prediction
+# Hierarchical Machine Learning Model for in Hospital Mortality Rate Prediction
 This project is the final work in the "Machine Learning in Healtcare - 097248" course.

 Ben Filiarsky & Eden Bar.